 Photo by Justin Hayworth

 The first act of my life was set in Kolkata, India, attending La Martiniere for Boys for fifteen years.
 One of my first roles in a major production was the Peach Tree in a theatrical adaptation of Kung Fu Panda.
-In school, I enjoyed acting and working as stage crew in various shows in my school and city.
+I enjoyed acting and working as stage crew in various shows in my school and city.
 I also wrote and directed a couple of my own short plays.

-I am currently playing out the second act of my life in rural Iowa while attending Grinnell College for a BA.
+I played out the second act of my life in rural Iowa, attending Grinnell College for a BA.
 I graduated with honors in both theatre and English and a concentration in Technology Studies.
-I recently attended the National Theater Institute at the Eugene O'Neill Theater Center for a semester of intensive training in acting, playwriting, directing, design, movement, and voice.
+I also attended the National Theater Institute at the Eugene O'Neill Theater Center for a semester of intensive training in acting, playwriting, directing, design, movement, and voice.

 In my work as a scholar, I integrate my understanding of postcolonial theory with the individual voices of migrant and immigrant experiences, introducing my own personal, contemporary lens toward a better understanding and perception of the South Asian diaspora in the United States.